Back to Innovation Atlas

 In a recent study researching the Open Banking adoption among consumers, British consumers scored higher than average Europeans in nearly all areas measured.
 36% of British consumers were interested in receiving intelligent assistance to manage payments, 34% were interested in having their data used to develop convenient new payment methods, 32% having their data used in aggregating financial information and storing it in one place and 29% in having their data used to offer a better range or better quality of services.

-In addition, Open Banking is well adopted in the UK, where over 6 million people now use Open Banking-enabled products and services.
+In addition, Open Banking is well adopted in the UK, where over 9.97 million people reportedly use Open Banking-enabled products and services according to OBL as at June 2024. .
 TPPs develop apps that allow the consumer to keep track of their finances, and savings, stick to their budget, and so on.
 76% of consumers using Personal Finance Management (PFM) apps acknowledged that these services have helped them save more and build a financial cushion.
 75% said that PFMs helped them to keep on top of expenditures, 62% reduce unnecessary expenditures, 64% keep to a budget, 59% shop around more and 55% reduce fees and costs.

 Savings app users clearly believe the apps are helping them to save.
 For more than one in five, this was their first savings account, and overall, nearly two-thirds had seen their savings go up since they started to use their app.
 Three-quarters agreed that they now found it easier to regularly save money left over each month, with 71% now feeling more confident that they have a financial cushion or buffer to meet unexpected spending.